📝 Team & numbers · ⏱️ 4 min read

 What if my team only complains about the numbers?

-Ask for concrete examples.
+Ask for concrete examples and specific situations.
 Often there are valuable insights hidden in complaints.
-Focus on what you can adjust instead of who's right.
+Focus on what you can measure and adjust instead of who's right or wrong.

 How do I prevent numbers conversations from turning into arguments?

-Make it clear upfront that the goal is to understand together, not to be right.
+Make it clear upfront that the goal is to understand together, not to prove anyone wrong.
 Use concrete examples and measurements instead of opinions.
+Stay curious, not defensive.

 What if my team shows no interest in numbers?

-Make it relevant to their work.
-Show them how numbers help them: less stress, better planning, more understanding of why certain choices are made.
+Make it relevant to their daily work.
+Show them how accurate numbers help them: less stress during service, better planning, more understanding of why certain menu choices are made.
+Connect the dots between numbers and their experience.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.